reactjs/ko.react.dev/beta/src/pages/learn/javascript-in-jsx-with-curly-braces.md

 Try changing `name`'s value from `'Gregorio Y. Zara'` to `'Hedy Lamarr'`.
 See how the To Do List title changes?

-Any JavaScript expression will work between curly braces, including function calls like `formatDate()`:
+Any JavaScript expression will work between curly braces, including function calls like `formatDate()`

 <Sandpack>